Yaroster/skoomaDen.me/src/content/blog/The Shifting Tides.md

 cover: "/covers/cover-shifting.png"
 ---

 For decades, Japan’s cultural exports—bolstered by the "[Cool Japan](https://en.wikipedia.org/wiki/Cool_Japan)" initiative and its post-war industrial revolution—have dominated global perceptions of East Asian soft power.
 However, as Japan's cultural monopoly seems to loosen, this era may be drawing to a close.
 Compounding the issue is Japan’s intense demographic crisis: a low birthrate, aging population, and a divided social structure inherited from post-war Western influences have placed immense strain on its cultural industries.
+We will focus today on the rise of China and South Korea, and how they are vying to reclaim dominance over the global entertainment market.

 ![Japan's Population Declines Again: Seniors 75 and Over Top 20 Million for  First Time | Nippon.com](https://www.nippon.com/en/ncommon/contents/japan-data/2580708/2580708.png)
 Source: [Nippon.com](https://www.nippon.com)